nicholaschiasson/inglix/README.md

 [^8]: If you noticed that the "n" in an "ng" or "nk" sound is not the same tip-of-the-tongue regular "n" sound, then you are indeed a keen one.
 Otherwise, you may be interested to learn just why this is an exception.
 See the section about the ["ng" vowel exception](#ngnk-vowel) for some explanation.

 ### Exceptions

+If we are doing things right, you shouldn't even immediately realize that these are exceptions at all, until we actually point them out.

 #### Short "a" Vowel (And Others?)